PdxCodeGuild/Full-Stack-Day-Class/valueclasses.md

 But the classes you make, _aren't_ by default.
 Python doesn't assume you have the same definition of equals.

-You _should_ make them work that way, though.
+You should make them work that way _if it makes sense_, though.
-It's _much_ easier to think about.
+It's much easier to think about.

 Write a **magic eq** function in your class to define equality.
 It must have the signature `__eq__(self, other)` and _return_ a bool.